ArnaudRinquin/react-native-radio-buttons/README.md

 }
 ```

-You can also specify how to extract the labels fro the options through the extractText prop.
+You can also specify how to extract the labels from the options through the extractText prop.

 ```
 options = [